codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Carl!
 This was added on 17-09-2025 🫡🫡

 Hi, my name is Alejandro!
 I was here on 17-09-2025 🤖

+Hi, my name is Tedy!
+This was added on 18-9-2025 👻